 Edward B. Foley

-Foley (known as “Ned”) directs Election Law @ Moritz at Ohio State’s law school, where he also holds the Ebersold Chair in Constitutional Law.
+Professor Foley (known as “Ned”) directs Election Law @ Moritz at Ohio State’s law school, where he also holds the Ebersold Chair in Constitutional Law.

-While Professor Foley has special expertise on recounts and other procedures for fairly and accurately identifying the winner of close elections, he has written widely on all aspects of election law, including the need for nonpartisan institutions in election administration.
-His two most recent law review articles were cited by Appellants in their opening and reply briefs on the merits to the U.S. Supreme Court in Gill v.
-Whitford:
+While Professor Foley has special expertise on recounts and other procedures for fairly and accurately identifying which candidate is the winner in close elections, he has written widely on all aspects of election law, including the need for nonpartisan institutions in election administration.
+He has also co-authored Election Law and Litigation: The Judicial Regulation of Politics (Wolters Kluwer 2014).

 Professor Foley has taught at Ohio State since 1991.
-Before then, he clerked for Chief Judge Patricia M. Wald of the U.S. Court of Appeals and Justice Harry Blackmun of the United States Supreme Court.
+Previously, he clerked for Chief Judge Patricia M. Wald of the U.S. Court of Appeals and Justice Harry Blackmun of the United States Supreme Court.
 In 1999, he took a leave from the faculty to serve as the state solicitor in the office of Ohio’s Attorney General.
 In that capacity, he was responsible for the state’s appellate and constitutional cases.

 Professor Foley is a graduate of Columbia University School of Law and Yale College.